 It may also help to think about your business in a whole new light and consider if it’s the type of place people not only want to come to—but to stay.
 One company that snatched success from failure with this method is Recruit Holdings, a tech and ad company from Japan.

-Employee innovation, flexible work and a focus on letting workers follow their passions helped Recruit maintain its top talent—against all odds—and grow to be the $20 billion tech company they are today and owners of Indeed and Glass Door.
+Employee innovation, flexible work and a focus on letting workers follow their passions helped Recruit maintain its top talent—against all odds—and grow to be the $20 billion tech company they are today, as well as owners of Indeed and Glass Door.

 The bottom line is that there’s no one right way fix employee retention right away—it’s many strategies working together as one, learning from the past and moving ahead together.
+We’re here 24/7 to help you navigate your journey.
 If you have questions about the financial side of employee retention, or want to know more about digital solutions simply use the form below to speak with your local banker.